TriPSs/conventional-changelog-action/README.md

 # Conventional Changelog action

-This action will generate a conventional changelog, tag the commit and push all the changes.
+This action will bump version, tag commit and generates changelog with conventional commits.

 ## Inputs